UnfazedAy/alx-higher_level_programming/README.md

-Starting if/else, loops, functions in pyton
+Everything is an object in python